+Some linkage burners may be equipped with an optional Camnetic fuel cam.
+This device makes fine tuning adjustments of the fuel curve on linkage units easier and more precise.
 The fuel cam needs to be checked for correct travel and alignment.
 Positions can change during shipment and installation and they must be reviewed prior to startup.
 The fuel cams are mounted to the ends of the jackshaft assembly.
 A cam follower link follows the profile established by the adjusting screws and drives the fuel valve.
-A thin metal band is used between the screw and cam follower to provide a smooth profile.
-The adjusting screws are backed by compressed nylon inserts, which provide a resistance to turning.
+A metal band is used between the screw and cam follower to provide a smooth profile.
+The adjusting screws are backed by compressed nylon inserts, which provide resistance to turning.

-The cam (Figure E-4) should be checked for the following conditions:
+The cam (Fig. E-4) should be checked for these conditions: a.

-- a.
 At the low fire position, the roller should be between the first two adjusting screws.
-If not, adjust the position of the cam accordingly, making sure to maintain the same low fire fuel valve position. - b.
+If not, adjust the position of the cam accordingly, making sure to maintain the same low fire fuel valve position. b.
 When the linkage is modulated from low to high fire, the roller must stay in the center of the adjusting screws within 1/8".
-If needed, the two cam set screws can be loosened and the cam moved to center it on the roller. - c.
+If needed, the two cam set screws can be loosened and the cam moved to center it on the roller. c.
 At high fire, the roller should be between the last two adjusting screws.

-- d.
-The adjusting screws should form a smooth contour with no jumps between the screws. - e.
-In preparation of startup, the retention plate can be removed temporarily to make it easier to adjust the screws.
+d.
+The adjusting screws should form a smooth contour with no jumps between the screws.

+e.
+In preparation of startup, the retention plate can be removed to make it easier to adjust the screws.